India reduced cost for solar energy from 25c to 3c – Minister tells CNN journalist - Kaieteur News

 Kaieteur News – We can begin by arguing that if the Guyana Government is undemocratic then the person(s) or group(s)... more

-Kaieteur News – Too much fuss is being made over the suspension of Guyana from the Extractive Industries Transparency... more
+Kaieteur News – We are destroying the future of our children.
+Many of them leave for school early in the mornings and... more

-By Sir Ronald Sanders (The writer is Antigua and Barbuda’s Ambassador to the United States and the Organization of American... more
+By Sir Ronald Sanders Kaieteur News – (The writer is Antigua and Barbuda’s Ambassador to the United States and the... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.